5-Day Sea Otter Kayak Tour - Kayaking Spring Island, Kyuquot, BC

 - Consider bringing a sketch book, paints, photographic equipment, or that book you're itching to dive into - it's your holiday!

-- Morning van transportation from your accommodation in Comox/Courtenay or Campbell River (unless you've arranged float plane transportation); four to five hour scenic drive on northern Vancouver Island to remote Fair Harbour; chartered water taxi transportation to our Wilderness Retreat base camp on Spring Island - on the outer edge of Canada's west coast!
+- Morning van transportation from your accommodation in Comox/Courtenay or Campbell River; four to five hour scenic drive on northern Vancouver Island to remote Fair Harbour; chartered water taxi transportation to our Wilderness Retreat base camp on Spring Island - on the outer edge of Canada's west coast!

-- Early afternoon arrival with a light lunch, welcome orientation and tour of base camp facilities; time to settle into your waterfront tent accommodations.
+- Early afternoon arrival with a welcome snack, orientation, and tour of base camp facilities; time to settle into your waterfront tent accommodations.

 - Start enjoying the sights, smells, and sounds while getting used to the 24/7 flow of tea, coffee, or juices and the always available bowl of fruit and snacks.